bowbahdoe/lime-reset/README.md

-For an explanation of why Yelp originally moved away from relying on page-global css resets and the benefits of including the resets opaquely within tags, i recommend reading [this blog post](https://engineeringblog.yelp.com/2018/03/css-in-the-age-of-react.html) from their engineering team.
+For an explanation of why Yelp originally moved away from relying on page-global css resets and the benefits of including the resets opaquely within tags, I recommend reading [this blog post](https://engineeringblog.yelp.com/2018/03/css-in-the-age-of-react.html) from their engineering team.

-Effectively speaking, the tags provided here default to having styling as if this stylesheet were to be applied to them.
+Effectively these tags have  styling as if this stylesheet was applied to them.

 ```css
 /* http://meyerweb.com/eric/tools/css/reset/